-But now thus says the LORD, he who created you...
-"Do not fear for I have redeemed you; I have called you by name, you are mine.
+But now thus says the Lord, he who created you,...
+Do not fear for I have redeemed you; I have called you by name, you are mine.
 When you pass through the waters, I will be with you; and through the rivers, they shall not overwhelm you; when you walk through fire you shall not be burned, and the flame shall not consume you.
-For I am the LORD your God, the Holy One of Israel, your Savior."

-Isaiah 43:1-3a
+Isaiah 43:1-2

 Understanding these additional guidelines can help us respond to different situations or needs in our prayer.
 However, the detail provided in these additional guidelines should not lead us to conclude that they will produce a "perfect" prayer.
-Companioned Prayer[TM] is not a technique that if done perfectly will generate results.
+Companioned PrayerTM is not a technique that if done perfectly will generate results.
 It is a contemplative prayer of placing our self in God's hands, and in faith and trust being open to his mystery and grace.
 Grace does not happen because we follow certain instructions.
 Grace is simply a gift; a gift beyond our instructions and understanding.
 These additional guidelines may help us to turn to God in trust and openness, but beyond that it is all a gift of God; not of our own doing.